Mathematical semantics of intuitionistic logic: Topology, translations and principles

-To summarize, the $\neg\neg$-translation of classical logic into intuitionistic can be presented as follows: \begin{itemize} \item atomic subformulas (i.e.\ predicate variables) are interpreted as stable problems; \item classical $\land$, $\forall$ and $\to$ (and hence $\neg$) are interpreted as the intuitionistic ones; \item classical $\lor$ and $\exists$ are interpreted as the $\neg$-conjugates of intuitionistic $\land$ and $\forall$. \end{itemize}
+\metameta To summarize, the $\neg\neg$-translation of classical logic into intuitionistic can be presented as follows: \begin{itemize} \item predicate variables are interpreted as problem variables prefixed by $\neg\neg$; \item $\top$ and $\bot$ are replaced by $\triv$ and $\ab$, respectively; \item classical $\land$, $\forall$ and $\to$ (and hence $\neg$) are interpreted as the intuitionistic ones; \item classical $\lor$ and $\exists$ are interpreted as the $\neg$-conjugates of intuitionistic $\land$ and $\forall$. \end{itemize}

 Topologically, we have interpreted classical logic as the logic of regular open sets, where $\land$, $\forall$ and $\to$ (and hence $\neg$) are interpreted as in Tarski models, whereas $\lor$ and $\exists$ are interpreted via the Tarski interpretations of $\land$ and $\forall$.